calkit/calkit/docs/tutorials/procedures.md

 title: My important procedure
 description: This is a manual procedure for setting up the experiment.
 steps:
-  - summary: Turn on the machine.
+  - summary: Turn on the machine
     wait_after_s: 10
-  - summary: Record the temperature.
+  - summary: Record the temperature
     details: >
       In the upper right hand corner of the screen you will see a temperature value.
 Record this.